ngophuc/TableExtraction/README.md

 # TableExtraction

 This is a tool to extract tables in document images.
+The method is composed of 6 steps:
+1. Line segment detection
+2. Horizontal and vertical segment filtering
+3. Line segment recovery
+4. Suppression of segments belonging to text
+5. Table cell extraction
+6. Table reconstruction

 # Quick setup